nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 - - Seeing FPS values in the range of 250k or higher indicates that your game is rendering frames extremely quickly, 🌈 likely as fast as the system's hardware allows.

+- - - #### 🟤 Extremely high and indicates no frame rate limitation. / No Frame Rate Capping:

+- **recap**

+- - - Without a target frame rate, `clock.tick()` does not regulate the frame rate.
+This means your game can run as fast as possible, leading to extremely high FPS values. **This is not useful for practical game performance monitoring.**